Committees

 Works to improve physician understanding of billing

-The EPC operates as a standing committee reporting to the PSC and OMA Board.
+The Education and Prevention Committee operates as a standing committee reporting to the Physician Services Committee and the OMA Board of Directors.
 The EPC includes four OMA members and works bilaterally to improve physician awareness and understanding of appropriate OHIP billing by developing and communicating education resources.

-The committee continues to develop virtual care resources and billing briefs pertaining to select areas of the schedule.
-Since 2022, the EPC has published 15 billing briefs on issues such as the new virtual care framework, attendance at labour and delivery and billing for supervision of postgraduate medical trainees.
+The bilateral EPC continues to develop educational resources (Billing Briefs) pertaining to select areas of the Schedule of Benefits.
+Since 2022, the EPC has published nineteen Billing Briefs on topics such as the virtual care framework, visits related to a surgical procedure and billing for the supervision of postgraduate medical trainees.

 Members